NOUIY/aws-cdk-guide/v2/stages.md

 Prod/DatabaseStack (Prod-DatabaseStack)
 ```

-To deploy a specific stage, we run `cdk deploy` and provide the stacks to deploy\.
+To deploy a specific stage, we run `cdk deploy` and provide the stacks to deploy.
 The following is an example that uses the `*` wildcard to deploy both stacks in our `Dev` stage:

 ```
 $ cdk deploy "Dev/*"